wunzeco/ansible-nginx/README.md

 - geo
 - mappings

 More details about available variables can be found in the defaults variables file (defaults/main.yml).

+This role is mostly a transpose of James Fryman's well written puppet-nginx module (https://github.com/jfryman/puppet-nginx) into Ansible but simplified where necessary.
+So lots of credits to him.

 ## vHost Config